vippsas/vipps-qr-api/vipps-qr-api.md

 landing page which on the phone will automatically trigger a switch to the Vipps app where they can pay the merchant.

+API version: 1.0.0.

+Document version 1.0.0.

 # Basic flow

 - Initiate Vipps eCom payment
 - Recieve Payment URL as response
 - Post Payment URL to QR-API
-- Recieve QR-code i png format
+- Recieve QR code i png format

 # Getting Started